 And enter the rank of #823 into Jungle Scout’s free tool, the Sales Estimator:

-These are the same algorithms that we use in the Web App and Extension, so you can rest assured that these are the most accurate and up-to-date sales estimates around ;-).
+These are the same algorithms that we use in Jungle Scout — an all-in-one platform for selling on Amazon — and Extension, so you can rest assured that these are the most accurate and up-to-date sales estimates around ;-).

 Product Categories to Ignore